kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/01_functions/03_composite/03_range/01_theory.md

 We then restrict the domain of $`f` to $`{[-1,3).}`
 \
-In the graph below, this is represented by the solid line, as opposed to the dashed lines representing the rest of $`f` following its original domain.
+In the graph below, we represent this by the solid line, as opposed to the dashed lines representing the rest of $`f` following its original domain.

 ![fx-graph](/images/h2/fns/0303-fx.svg)